This post is written for deep learning practitioners, and assumes you know what batch norm is and how it works.

 Layer norm, weight norm, and cosine norm all fix the contracts that batch norm breaks.
 If you’re working on a new problem, and want to be brave, I’d try one of those instead of batch norm.
 Look, you’ll need to do hyperparam tuning anyways.
 When tuned well, I’d expect the difference between various methods to be pretty low.

 (If you want to be extra brave, you could try batch renormalization.
-Unfortunately it still has moving averages that are only used at test time.)
+Unfortunately it still has moving averages that are only used at test time.
+EDIT (June 7, 2017): multiple people, including some of the paper authors, have told me this is incorrect.
+They’re right, ignore this paragraph.

 In my case, I can’t afford to switch from batch norm.
 Previous state of the art used batch norm, so I know it works, and I’ve already paid my dues of getting batch norm to work with my model.
 I imagine other researchers are in similar spots.